Upside Down (2012 film): Plot

 The two societies are segregated by law.
 While the upper world (Up Top) is rich and prosperous, the lower (Down Below) is poor.
 Up Top buys cheap oil from Down Below and sells electricity back to Down Below at higher prices.
 Contact of Down Below people with Up Top ones is strictly forbidden, punishable by incarceration or death.
 People from Up Top regularly go Down Below to experience novelties like dancing on ceilings.
 The only official physical connection linking the two worlds is "Trans-world" company headquarters.

-Adam lives in an orphanage in Down, with his only living relative being his great-aunt, who he visits every week.
+Adam lives in an orphanage in Down, with his only living relative being his great-aunt, whom he visits every week.
 Her secret flying pancakes recipe uses pollen from pink bees which gather pollen from both worlds.
 The recipe has passed through generations and will be inherited by Adam.

 As a child, Adam secretly climbs a mountain that reaches very close to Up.
 There he meets Eden, a girl from Up and they develop a relationship.
 Meeting on the mountains, Adam uses a rope to pull Eden towards Down, and they head to the woods for a stroll.
 Discovered, Adam frantically releases Eden back to her world, catching a bullet in his arm and dropping her.
 Helpless, he watches Eden lying motionless on the ground as blood oozes from her head.
 When he returns home, his aunt Becky is arrested and her home burned.

 Ten years later, Adam is developing an anti-gravity product which allows matter to respond to both gravitational fields at once, a cosmetic product for face-lifts.
 When he sees Eden on TV, he realises she is alive and working at Trans-world.
 Completing his formula and hired by Trans-world to develop the cream, Adam's plan is to find Eden in Trans-world.
 He becomes friends with Bob, a Trans-world employee from Up.
 Adam helps him obtain rare stamps from Down and Bob helps him contact Eden.

 Bob gives Adam material to disguise himself as a worker from Up.
 Eden does not recognise him because of amnesia from the accident.
 Adam's clothes start to burn so he has to return to Down.
 Later on, Bob is fired but as he leaves, he secretly gives Adam his ID to help him exit the Trans-world building and into Up.
 Later, calling Eden through Bob's phone, Adam manages to get a date.